 Changes to MA were introduced for women expecting babies on or after 20 August 2000.
 The employment and NI contribution tests were replaced with an employment test and test of average weekly earnings within the test period.
 The change extended MA to women earning too little to pay NI contributions provided their earnings were at least £30 a week.

-Standard rate MA is paid to women whose average earnings at least equal the lower earnings level and the self-employed who have paid a Class 2 contribution.
+Standard rate MA is paid to women whose average earnings at least equal the LEL and the self-employed who have paid a Class 2 contribution.
 Women earning less than this but at least £30 get MA worth 90% of that average (maximum payment standard rate).

 Table MA1 - MA spells by government office region